 I set the phone down and opened the drawer beside the stove.
 The peeler wrappers were folded inside in a neat stack, silver-backed and narrow as fish scales, each one slit open with my thumbnail and flattened before being kept.
 I told myself I saved them because they proved discipline.
 That was not the whole truth.
 There was comfort in evidence that arrived clean and left changed.
 I ran my finger over the edge of one wrapper until the paper gave and nicked me, then I sucked the drop away before it could stain anything.

 Her voicemail was on my current phone, not hers.
 I kept three of them saved under fake names so nobody would ask why I never deleted old messages.
 The one I played most often had no important content, which made it worse somehow.
-She was calling to ask if I wanted anything from the corner store.
-Chips, soda, those ridiculous strawberry candies that taste like lotion and sugar.
-In the background, somebody was laughing too loudly, and she told them to shut up with a tenderness I still cannot explain.
-Then she laughed too, small and embarrassed by herself, and said, “Call me back before I buy dumb stuff,” before the line clicked dead.
+She was calling to ask if I wanted anything from the corner store, and in the background, someone was laughing too loudly, and she told them to shut up with a tenderness I still cannot explain.
+Then she laughed too, small and embarrassed by herself, and told me to call her back before she bought dumb stuff.

-On the second playthrough, I caught the tremor under her voice.
-It was slight, buried low, the kind of thing you miss if you still believe bad things announce themselves properly.
+I played it twice because the second listen always felt closer to punishment than comfort.
+On that second playthrough, I caught the tremor under her voice, slight and buried low, the kind of thing you miss if you still believe bad things announce themselves properly.
 I sat there with the phone against my ear and pictured her leaning against a refrigerator case under fluorescent light, deciding whether to sound normal for me or for herself.
-I had missed it then.
-That failure moved around in my chest like a trapped coin, turning over whenever it wanted attention.
+I had missed it then, and the failure still moved around in my chest like a trapped coin looking for a place to settle.

 People like to say women ignore signs because they are hopeful.
 That has always sounded insulting to me.
 We ignore signs because we are tired, because rent is due, because grief is expensive before it is even earned, and because sometimes another person’s danger asks too much of your own thin skin.
-I missed the tremor because I was sorting invoices in the back room and thinking about bus fare and potatoes and whether my uncle had called again.
+I missed the tremor because I was sorting invoices in the back room, thinking about bus fare, potatoes and whether my uncle had called again.
 That is less romantic than guilt, but guilt wears better in public.

 I got up and moved through the apartment, collecting the small things that kept a shape around me.
 Gloves from the chair.
 Zip ties from the cabinet above the fridge.
 The burlap folded beneath the dish towels.
 I checked my courier bag, then checked it again, not because I had forgotten what was inside but because repetition settled me.
 Outside, a siren passed without slowing, and the sound pulled a clean line through the room.
 For a second, I saw her at twenty-two, mascara smeared, sitting cross-legged on my bed and laughing at a man who had not yet ruined her.